-Designing Tiered vs Flat-Rate Subscription Databases
+Tiered vs Flat-Rate Subscription Database Design

 Architecting a billing database requires a deliberate choice between flat-rate simplicity and tiered complexity.
 Flat-rate models rely on static price_id foreign keys and predictable monthly cycles.
 Tiered architectures demand dynamic threshold evaluation, usage aggregation, and graduated rate calculations.